-The purpose of this four-course series is to cultivate reflective practitioners, foster critical thinking, and enhance clinical judgment through team-based learning, self-awareness and peer evaluation.
-Through mentorship and evidence-informed knowledge translation, nascent practitioners will gain a deeper appreciation of the structural complexity of medical practice, learn inter-professional communication skills, and solve complex adaptive problems.
-Corequisite(s): CLE 8400
+In this first quarter of the four-course series, we will begin our work cultivating reflective practitioners, fostering critical thinking, and enhancing clinical judgment through teambased learning, self-awareness and peer evaluation.
+Through mentorship and evidence-informed knowledge translation, beginning practitioners will gain a deeper appreciation of the structural complexity of medical practice, learn inter-professional communication skills, and solve complex adaptive problems.
+Corequisite(s): CLE 8400.